Throw on your white coat and join me in a thought experiment.

 Cast aways ‘A’ discuss their situation and relinquish all status and hierarchy from the other world they once lived in.
 They establish rules that all agree to, meet regularly to review those rules and keep monitoring how resources are holding out.
 They assign everyone tasks on a rotating system to avoid casteism (employment based hierarchy).
 For similar reasons they allow equal access to all the island’s resources but any new resource must be presented to all for a decision if it is in the common interest.
 These decisions can be reversed later.
 They know they need to protect their only home until they can signal to a passing ship.

 Meanwhile back in test tube A the appointed lookout on the island highpoint runs down and tells everyone to drag their canoes up the beach when she sees a storm coming.
-They've resolved to cut only one tree a year for canoe repairs so can't afford to lose vessels.
+They've resolved to cut only one tree a year for canoe repairs and know they can't afford to lose vessels.
 They harvest fruit and plant seedlings on bare land.
 One bay is left entirely unfished and shellfish harvesting is strictly controlled.
-They discuss resource issues at regular meetings and make group decisions, adapting as they go.
+They discuss resource issues at regular meetings and decide togther, adapting as they go.
 Ten years later the lookout spots a distant ship and races down to get the pre-prepared signal fire lit.
 The ship finds all 100 castaways plus a few children born recently.
 Though thin they are healthy, the richly forested island has good soil and the rocks are covered with shellfish.
-The rescue boat development specialist (every ship has one) notes their fortune at landing on this bounteous island.
+The rescue boat development specialist (every ship has one) the fortune this group had in landing on a bounteous island.

 Sailing home they spot a huge wooden house looking out from a prominent point of a barren island.
 They investigate.
 In the house lie skeletons, some with bullet holes in their skulls, others still holding clubs.
 They find no trees on the island nor shellfish on the rocks.
 There are more skeletons in other huts in which they find fireplaces but no canoes.
 They wonder if landfall on an island with no trees to make canoes was these castaways' doom.
 Bad luck for arriving at a barren island they think, puzzling over the huge wooden house and charcoal in the squalid fireplaces of the squalid huts.
 Dr. Spooner the ship’s pathologist (every ship has one) finds skeletal evidence of vitamin deficiency diseases and starvation.
 Bad luck they landed on an island without fruit or fish.
 They conclude it was an island unfit for human habitation, though somehow in the ship's log the good doctor writes "humans unfit for island habitation" and scribbles in the margin "?pathology of power"